venexia/PharmIV/README.md

 This respository supplies the tools necessary to calculate the power of an instrumental variable analysis study using a single binary instrument Z to analyse the causal effect of a binary exposure X on a continuous outcome Y in the context of pharmacoepidemiology.
 If you use this material, please cite:

-Walker, V. M., Davies, N. M., Windmeijer, F., Burgess, S. & Martin, R. M. Power calculator for instrumental variable analysis in pharmacoepidemiology. bioRxiv 084541 (2016). doi:10.1101/084541
+Walker VM, Davies NM, Windmeijer F, Burgess S, Martin RM.
+Power calculator for instrumental variable analysis in pharmacoepidemiology.
+Int J Epidemiol.
+2017 Oct 1;46(5):1627–32.

 ## R_package